Active Substance: pembrolizumab

 What are the risks associated with Keytruda?

-The most common side effects with Keytruda (which may affect more than 1 in 10 people) are diarrhoea, nausea (feeling sick), itching, rash, joint pain and tiredness, most of which are mild to moderate in severity.
+The most common side effects with Keytruda (which may affect more than 1 in 10 people) are diarrhoea, nausea (feeling sick), itching, rash and tiredness, most of which are mild to moderate in severity.
 Other common side effects of Keytruda related to the activity of the immune system causing inflammation of body organs.
 Most will resolve following appropriate treatment or on stopping Keytruda.

 For the full list of all side effects and restrictions with Keytruda, see the package leaflet.